exchainge-ai/website/README.md

 # ExchAInge

-Physical AI dataset marketplace with onchain licensing and verification.
+**Provably authentic physical AI datasets with atomic onchain licensing.**

+Built for hackathon - Data Economy & Marketplaces track.

 ## What This Is

-We built a marketplace where you can upload sensor data (drone footage, robot telemetry, whatever) and license it using blockchain-backed proof.
-Think of it as a way to prove "this dataset exists, I own it, and you have permission to use it" without needing lawyers or trust.

-For the Hackathon, we added **Sui Move smart contracts** for atomic license issuance.
-The idea is simple: datasets get registered onchain, licenses are NFTs, and access is provably granted via events.
-This pattern works on any chain with events and shared objects.
+A marketplace for physical AI training data (drone footage, robot telemetry, sensor logs) with blockchain-backed licensing that makes data **reliable, valuable, and governable**.

+The problem: AI companies need training data.
+Dataset creators need proof they own it and control who uses it.
+Current solutions rely on legal contracts and trust.

+Our solution: Onchain licensing using Sui Move.
+Upload a dataset, register its hash onchain, issue license NFTs to buyers.
+No lawyers, no ambiguity, just cryptographic proof.

+We built **atomic license issuance** where minting and ownership transfer happen in one transaction.
+The license is an NFT, ownership is native to Sui, and events create an immutable audit trail.
+This makes physical AI datasets provably authentic and traceable.

 ## Why It Matters

-The interoperability story is key here.
-Our architecture uses:
+**Data Economy & Marketplaces**: Physical AI datasets are valuable but hard to monetize without proof of ownership.
+Our onchain licensing creates a transparent marketplace where creators set terms and buyers get cryptographic proof.

+**Provably Authentic**: Every license is an NFT with an immutable creation event.
+You can prove when it was issued, to whom, and under what terms.
+No he-said-she-said.

+**Interoperable by Design**: Our architecture is chain-agnostic:
 - **Event-driven sync** - Backend listens for `LicenseIssued` events from any chain
-- **Chain-agnostic verification** - License verification checks the DB, which syncs from whatever chain you deployed on
+- **Portable verification** - License checks work regardless of which chain issued them
-- **Atomic licensing** - License minting and ownership transfer happen in one transaction
+- **Atomic guarantees** - Transaction either fully succeeds or fully fails
-- **Extensible to other chains** - Same pattern works on Aptos, Solana, EVM chains with minimal changes
+- **Cross-chain ready** - Same pattern works on Aptos, Solana, EVM chains

 We already have a Solana program deployed on mainnet.
-Adding Sui took an afternoon because the event model is portable.
+Adding Sui took an afternoon because events are universal.

+**Walrus Integration Opportunity**: Dataset storage could use Walrus for provable, tamper-resistant large file storage.
+License metadata lives onchain, actual data lives on Walrus, creating end-to-end verifiability.

 ## Quick Start